Data Acquisition (DAQ) and Control from Microstar Laboratories

 icon

-Under some operating conditions, power system devices exhibit nonlinear characteristics such as magnetic saturation, resulting in distorted voltage and current waveforms that can interfere with other devices on the power system.
+Power system loads often exhibit nonlinear characteristics such as magnetic saturation, resulting in distorted voltage and current waveforms that can interfere with other service on the power system.
 The first step in controlling the distortions is measuring them accurately.
 This seems like a relatively easy application for Fourier analysis.
 For example, collect 256 samples that span one power cycle at the fundamental frequency.
-A 256-point FFT would then deliver an analysis of the first 128 harmonics, more than enough to cover the 40 or so needed for a harmonic distortion analysis.
+A 256-point FFT would then deliver an analysis of the first 128 harmonics, more than enough to cover the 40 to 50 useful for a harmonic distortion analysis.

 Hazards and Solutions for FFT Harmonic Analysis

-The basic idea of applying an FFT for a spectrum analysis is a good one, but it must be applied carefully.
+The idea of applying an FFT for a spectrum analysis is good, but care is needed.
 To begin cataloging the difficulties and the solutions:

 1. Transient noise.
 The ordinary chatter of various small transients from circuit switching, regulation, and load disturbances should not make any significant difference.
-With very small data sets, the results are sensitive to them.
+With small data sets, the results are sensitive to these disturbances.

 Solution.
 Averaging can reduce the effects of the small random disturbances, so a good test must cover data from multiple power cycles.
 Standards typically require a minimum of 4 cycles per analysis.
 Using more cycles is better.

 2. Subharmonic and modulation effects.
-Some power system disturbances result from coupling to dynamic systems whose modes produce off-harmonic disturbances.
+Some power system disturbances result from coupling to dynamic systems whose modes produce off-harmonic effects.
 These effects distort the FFT's harmonic profile.

 Solution.
-It is not possible to correct for the modulation effects completely, but modulation disturbances tend to spread their energy across a band of FFT locations.
-If the resolution of the FFT is greatly increased, much of the disturbance energy effects appear at locations that are not relevant to harmonic analysis, reducing the impact on the important harmonic frequencies.
+It is not possible to compensate for the modulation effects, but modulation disturbances tend to spread their energy across a band of FFT locations.
+If the FFT has high resolution, most of the disturbance energy appears at locations that are not relevant to harmonic analysis, reducing the impact on the important harmonic frequencies.
+High resolution in an FFT corresponds to a longer analysis block.

 When the harmonic frequencies match the discrete frequencies of an FFT exactly, the harmonics appear as a precise "picket fence" in the spectrum, with intermediate frequency terms zero, as in the following plot.